 Once you have braces, it is important that you take care of them throughout your entire treatment.
 Damaged appliances can increase the length of your treatment process.
 Your teeth and jaws can only move into their correct positions if you consistently wear the appliances prescribed by our orthodontist, and if all appliances are in working order.
 Smile at the World Orthodontics has provided some basic information on caring for your braces on this page.
-To learn more about life with braces in Temple, Texas, and to schedule your appointment with Dr. Joshua Knowles, call us at 254-773-8028 today.
+To learn more about life with braces and to schedule your appointment with Dr. Knowles, call us at 254-773-8028 today.

 Eating with Braces